-In conjunction with the commissioning of the NOAA Ship Okeanos Explorer, Okeanos Explorer Education Materials Collection was developed to encourage educators and students to become personally involved with the voyages and discoveries of the Okeanos Explorer— America’s first Federal ship dedicated to ocean exploration.
-The Education Materials Collection is presented in two volumes: Volume 1: Why Do We Explore? (modern reasons for ocean exploration) and Volume 2: How Do We Explore? (exploration methods and associated technologies)
+The Okeanos Explorer Education Materials Collection was developed to encourage educators and students to become personally involved with the voyages and discoveries of NOAA Ship Okeanos Explorer.
+The collection is presented in two volumes: Volume 1: Why Do We Explore? (modern reasons for ocean exploration) and Volume 2: How Do We Explore? (exploration methods and associated technologies).

-Expedition Education Modules are designed as an education unit to share the excitement of daily at-sea discoveries and the science behind NOAA’s major ocean exploration expedition.
-Each module contains an Expedition Purpose, Lessons, Multimedia Discovery Missions, OceanAGE Career Connections, and Other Resources and Links.
+Expedition Education Modules are designed to reach out in new ways to teachers, students, and the general public and share the excitement of daily at-sea discoveries and the science behind NOAA’s major ocean exploration initiatives with the people around the world.
+Each module provides access to an expedition purpose/overview, lessons, Multimedia Discovery Missions, OceanAGE Career Connections, and other resources.

-Learning Ocean Science through Ocean Exploration is an updated curriculum for teachers of Grades 6-12 that takes lesson plans that were developed for NOAA ocean explorations and the Ocean Explorer Web Site and presents them in a comprehensive scope and sequence through subject area categories that cut across individual expeditions.
+Learning Ocean Science through Ocean Exploration is an updated curriculum for teachers of Grades 6-12 that takes lesson plans that were developed for NOAA ocean explorations and the Ocean Explorer website and presents them in a comprehensive scope and sequence through subject area categories that cut across individual expeditions.
 Each lesson focuses on an inquiry-based approach to teaching and learning and is correlated to the National Science Education Standards.

 Ocean Explorer professional development offerings provide opportunities for teachers and other educators to engage in learning more about ocean exploration.
-They are designed to introduce participants to premiere ocean scientists/explorers and their research and explorations, and at the same time, provide exemplary tools and resources to enhance the teaching and learning of ocean science and NOAA endeavors in ocean exploration.
+The offerings are designed to introduce participants to premiere ocean scientists/explorers and their research and explorations and at the same time, provide exemplary tools and resources to enhance the teaching and learning of ocean science and NOAA endeavors in ocean exploration.
 Onsite professional development workshops are offered around the country in cooperation with our Ocean Explorer Education Alliance Partners and online professional development is offered regularly in cooperation with the College of Exploration.

-Webinars are virtual meetings that allow us to introduce the science behind upcoming expeditions and the associated Education ExpeditionModule, lesson plans, and classroom resources to enable teachers and students to participate in the expedition online.
+Webinars are virtual meetings that allow us to introduce the science behind upcoming expeditions and associated Education Expedition Modules, lesson plans, and classroom resources to enable teachers and students to participate in expeditions online.

 Here you will find links to useful teaching resources, many of which are covered during our teacher professional development workshops and online courses.